MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-export/export-data-to-storage.md

 #### Known issues

-*Storage errors during export command*
+**Failures during export command**

+* The export command can transiently fail during execution.
+When it fails, artifacts that were already written to storage are not deleted, and will remain in storage.
+Therefore, if the command fails, you should always assume the export is incomplete, even if some artifacts were written.
+The best way to track completion of the command, and the artifacts exported upon successful completion is by using the [.show operations](../operations.md#show-operations) and [.show operation details](../operations.md#show-operation-details) commands.

-By default, the export command is distributed such that all [extents](../extents-overview.md) that contain data to export write to storage concurrently.
+* By default, the export command is distributed such that all [extents](../extents-overview.md) that contain data to export write to storage concurrently.
 On large exports, when the number of such extents is high, this may lead to high load on storage that results in storage throttling, or transient storage errors.
 In such cases, it is recommended to try increasing the number of storage accounts provided to the export command (the load will be distributed between the accounts) and/or to reduce the concurrency by setting the distribution hint to `per_node` (see command properties).
 Entirely disabling distribution is also possible, but this may significantly impact the command performance.